YoussefHabib97/favorite_places_app/README.md

 # favorite_places

-## An application that lets you add locations as an entry on your local device.
+## An application that lets you add locations as an entry on your local device

-Made using the following packages:
+Made using Flutter 3.7.11 and the following packages found at [pub.dev](https://pub.dev) =>

 - flutter_riverpod
 - google_fonts
 - google_maps_flutter
+- http
 - image_picker
-- http
 - location
 - path
 - path_provider